Chart Color Schemes

 Health performance in Yarra Valley is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Yarra Valley faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is low at approximately 48% of the total population, which consists of around 8,283 people.
-This compares to a rate of 52.4% in Greater Melbourne, and the national average of 55.3%.
+The rate of private health cover is very low at approximately 48% of the total population, around 8,283 people, compared to 52.4% across Greater Melbourne and the national average of 55.3%.
+The most common medical conditions are mental health issues affecting 10.3% of residents and arthritis impacting 9.6%, while 64.6% declare themselves completely clear of medical ailments, compared to 66.9% in Greater Melbourne.

 Frequently Asked Questions - Health